 Haverford students are admitted to medical school, law school, and other professional schools at rates that are significantly higher than the national average, and that are comparable to those of other highly selective liberal arts colleges and universities.
 Haverford has a dedicated pre-med advisor as well as as pre-law advisor who is housed at the CCPA.
 The advisors at the CCPA also assist students with questions related to graduate and other professional schools.
 Students interested in pursuing PhD programs are also strongly encouraged to seek guidance from Haverford faculty in their selected discipline.

 What do students do after they leave Haverford College?

 During their time at Haverford, students gain knowledge, experience and skills that prepare them for success in a wide variety of professional paths from business and education to public service, scientific research and technology, and so much more.
 About 65% of alumni attend graduate school within five years, many of them attending law school, medical school, and academic PhD programs.
-View our ten year post-baccalaureate summary (pdf).
+View the Class of 2013 Career Plans Report and our ten year post-baccalaureate summary (pdf).